cornell-zhang/catalyst2018/lab3/README.md

 </figure>

 #### Part2.
 Python Tutorial
 Python, as a high-level programming language for general-purpose programming language, was the most popular programming language in 2017[9].
-Most programmers start their coding journal from Python because its high code readability, clear constructs, notably syntactically significant whitespace, and abundant open-source standard libraries[10].
-Moreover, it supports the dynamic automatic memory management and multiple programming paradigms including object-oriented, imperative, functional and procedural.
-In this part, we will go through the basic syntax and data structure using in Python.
+Most programmers start their coding journal from Python because of its high code readability, clear constructs, notably syntactically significant whitespace, and abundant open-source standard libraries[10].
+Moreover, it supports dynamic automatic memory management and multiple programming paradigms, including object-oriented, imperative, functional and procedural.
+In this part, we will go through the basic syntax and data structure of Python.

 There are many Python Tutorials online[11], and here we grab some basic usage for your information.
 Please refer to the script “example.py” to improve the understanding of Python when reading this part.